Tecknique/insight_de_grant_project/README.md

  (as a distributed messaging system of unbounded flow of facts.
 No micro-batching.
 It’s per-record streaming.
 Fault tolerant, elastically scalable.)

 Apache Airflow: Because new data is updated once a day, Apache Airflow is a better choice than Spark Streams or Apache Storm because you can set a timed update schedule.

 PostgreSQL: Relational Database
+or
+SQLAlchemy: Python SQL toolkit

+PyGal: Interactive visualizations

+flask: web app toolkit

 PyGal: Analytics